-Last few weeks, I have been trying to come up a recipe that would truly be a one pot dish with an option of skipping the baking part.
-After a couple of tries, I think I have nailed this recipe that is as tasty as my baked version!
-A few healthy additions also makes this dish vegan friendly.
+Last few weeks, I have been trying to come up with a recipe that would truly be a one-pot dish with an option of skipping the baking in the oven part.
+After a couple of tries, I think I have nailed this recipe that is as tasty as my baked version.
+Plus, a few healthy additions have made this dish vegan-friendly.

 So, as the countdown to thanksgiving begins, here is a new and easier way to make your sweet potato casserole in the Instant Pot: